YanisaHS/ubuntu-pro-for-wsl/docs/howto/install.md

 On your Windows host, go to the Microsoft Store, search for _Ubuntu Pro for WSL_.
 Click on it and find the _Install_ button.
 Click on it.

 ## 2. Setup
 You have two ways of setting up UP4W.
+You can use the graphical interface (GUI), which is recommended for users managing a single Windows machine.
+If you deploy at scale, we recommend using automated tools to set up UP4W via the registry.

+Regardless of your use-case, you can follow any of the two options according to your preference and needs.

 ### Option 1: Using the GUI
 1. Open the Windows menu, search and click on Ubuntu Pro for WSL.